danReynolds/EARTH121/lessons/Earthquakes.md

 This belt, where seismic waves are absent, is about 40 degrees wide and has been named the **P-wave shadow zone**.
 The P-wave shadow zone could be explained if Earth contained a core that was composed of material unlike the overlying mantle.
 The core hinders the transmission of P waves.

 The shadow zone bends the P waves, which enter the core.
-S waves do not travel through the core, meaning that at least a p0ortion of this region is liquid.
+S waves do not travel through the core, meaning that at least a portion of this region is liquid.

 P-wave velocities also drop suddenly when they enter the core, which would make sense because melting reduces the elasticity of rock, and a liquid layer below the mantle, a liquid core, would explain these observations.